To give and to receive

 A Brief Overview

-The churches of the Anglican Communion in Continental Europe include:
+The four Anglican Communion jurisdictions in Continental Europe are:

 - The Convocation of Episcopal Churches in Europe (of The Episcopal Church)